 Many scientists think that RNA was the first replicator.
 Since RNA catalyzes protein synthesis, most scientists think that RNA came before proteins.
 RNA can also encode genetic instructions and carry it to daughter cells, such as DNA.

 The idea that RNA is the most primitive organic molecule is called the RNA world hypothesis, referring to the possibility that the RNA is more ancient than DNA.
 RNA can pass along genetic instructions as DNA can, and some RNA can carry out chemical reactions like proteins can.

 Pieces of many scenarios can be put together to come up with a plausible suggestion for how life began.

-An organism's metabolism is the chemical reactions that allow it to live, grow, and reproduce.
+- An organism's metabolism is the chemical reactions that allow it to live, grow, and reproduce.

-Nucleic acids pass genetic information to the next generation: DNA for living cells, and RNA for protein synthesis.
+- Nucleic acids pass genetic information to the next generation: DNA for living cells, and RNA for protein synthesis.

-The RNA world hypothesis suggests that RNA was the first nucleic acid to evolve and DNA came later.
+- The RNA world hypothesis suggests that RNA was the first nucleic acid to evolve and DNA came later.

-Use this resource to answer the questions that follow.
+Use this resource (watch up to 6:23) to answer the questions that follow.

 - What does DNA do?
 What does that mean?